 Ride Notes

 Vashon’s pavement is often rough.
 Autumn leaves fall onto the road, get rained on and decompose, making the corners slippery.
-And some of the downhills are steep.
+Debris also washes into the roads, and some of the downhills are steep.
 So take extra care!

 Most Vashon roads don’t have bike lanes, but most cars drive slow.
 It’s similar to biking the San Juan Islands.

-For typical riders in decent physical condition, due to road conditions & hills, plan on lowish average speeds around 14 mph which makes 3 hours of riding.
+For typical riders in decent physical condition, due to road conditions & hills, plan on lowish average speeds around 14 mph which makes 3+ hours of riding.
 Bring food & water accordingly.
-About halfway through the ride there’s a little town with a coffee shop, hotel, and a deli called Harbor Mercantile, where you can get food & water.
+Close to halfway through the ride there’s a little town with a coffee shop, hotel, and a deli called Harbor Mercantile, where you can get food & water.
+Near the end of the ride you’ll pass through Vashon’s downtown which has several good coffee shops and restaurants.

 Ride Scenario

-Here’s a typical scenario for a Vashon ride in Autumn 2020:
+Here’s a typical scenario for a Vashon ride in Spring 2023:

 This is the last day of a trip to Alaska, part 12 of 12.
 Click here for the prior entry, here for the introduction.